 Theseus next married Phaedra – the sister of Ariadne, whom he’d abandoned on Naxos years earlier.
 Phaedra would bear him two sons, Acamas and Demophon, but this new family would end tragically.

 Phaedra would come to fall in love with Hippolytus, Theseus’ son by the Amazon queen (some tales credit this forbidden longing to the influence of the goddess Aphrodite after Hippolytus became a follower of Artemis instead of her).
-When the affair was exposed, Phaedra claimed rape, causing Theseus called on Poseidon to curse his own son.
+When the affair was exposed, Phaedra claimed rape, causing Theseus to call on Poseidon to curse his own son.

 This curse would come to pass later when Hippolytus would be dragged to death by his own horses (who were supposedly panicked by a beast Poseidon had sent).
 In shame and guilt over her actions, Phaedra hung herself.